-Studies have shown that across the disciplines a significance gender gap exists in publishing: womxn, transmen, and non-binary scholars publish less than their cis-male counterparts (Dillard 2020, Schiermeier 2019, Imhoff 2019, Ali 2019a).
-The gendered publication gap expands for high-ranking journals (West et. al. 2013) with dire consequences: womxn, transmen, and non-binary scholars are not only less likely to be cited (Teele 2019, Kuo 2017, Thompson 2019, Ali 2019b), but also they are given less credit for the work they create.
-This makes womxn, transmen, and non-binary scholars less successful when it comes to advancement, hiring, and tenure (Hengel 2019), and contributes to the “leaky pipeline.”
+Studies have shown that across the disciplines a significance gender gap exists in publishing: womxn, transmen, and non-binary people publish less than their cis-male counterparts (Dillard 2020, Schiermeier 2019, Imhoff 2019, Ali 2019a).
+The gendered publication gap expands for high-ranking journals (West et. al. 2013) with dire consequences: womxn, transmen, and non-binary people are not only less likely to be cited (Teele 2019, Kuo 2017, Thompson 2019, Ali 2019b), but also they are given less credit for the work they create.
+This makes womxn, transmen, and non-binary people less successful when it comes to advancement, hiring, and tenure (Hengel 2019), and contributes to the “leaky pipeline.”

-Overall, the goal of this group will attend to some of the key problems that cause womxn, transmen, and non-binary scholars to submit fewer articles by (1) connecting people with mentors, (2) forging connections, (3) providing a supportive environment, (4) keeping people from feeling isolated, (5) breaking the cycle in which people respond to criticism by filing their work in a drawer and never looking at it again, and (6) building people’s publication skill sets.
+Overall, the goal of this group will attend to some of the key problems that cause womxn, transmen and non-binary members to submit fewer articles by (1) connecting people with mentors, (2) forging connections, (3) providing a supportive environment, (4) keeping people from feeling isolated, (5) breaking the cycle in which people respond to criticism by filing their work in a drawer and never looking at it again, and (6) building people’s publication skill sets.

 Applicants should submit:

 1) a current CV

 2) the application form with contact information